 Their platform was built around the concept of “augmented intelligence”.
 Dr. Michael Housman, Chief Data Scientist at RapportBoost shares, “We’re able to reverse engineer a conversation to give EQ recommendations to the human agents that can carry them out.
 When applied to live chat conversations, augmented intelligence improves live chat agent performance and happiness by optimizing the task at hand.”

-By empathizing where the customer has been in their journey and where they are heading, live chat agents feel empowered to communicate with more confidence, bond with the customer, and increase the likelihood of closing the sale.
+By empathizing where the customer has been in their journey and where they are heading, a live chat agent feels empowered to communicate with more confidence, bond with the customer, and increase the likelihood of closing the sale.

 Today’s online shoppers expect to get the answers they need immediately.
 If they’re planning to make a large purchase, their emotional needs will need to be met first before they reach for their wallet.
 Don’t expect a bot to create any kind of true connection or heartfelt vibe.